welaika/wordless/rtfm/source/_pages/stack/server.rst

 .. note::
-    You may need to move ``.vscode/launch.json`` in another location if you are not opening the theme's folder as workspace in VSCode (maybe you prefere to open all the WordPress installation?
+    You may need to move ``.vscode/launch.json`` in another location if you are not opening the theme's folder as workspace in VSCode (maybe you prefer to open all the WordPress installation?
 Don't know...).
 It's up to you to use it as you need it.